- Define charge. Give its S.I unit.

 Power P = VI = 5 x 0.5 = 2.5 W.

-(ii) R = V/I = 5/0.5 = 50/5 = 10.
+(ii) R = V/I = 5/0.5 = 50/5 = 10Ω.

-(iii) Energy consumed W = P x t = 2.5 x 4 x 60 x 60 =36000 J =3.6 x 104J .
+(iii) Energy consumed W = P x t = 2.5 x 4 x 60 x 60 =36000 J =3.6 x 104J . - Which consumes more energy a 250 watt TV set in 1 hour or 1200W toaster in 10 min?

 Ans.
 Energy consumed by TV set = P x t = 250 w x 1h = 250 wh.